SatyaChaithanya/TweetCount/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.

+# Description
+I have taken the static data and placed in db.json file.
+To make use of it, you need to run the below commands before running the project in 4200 port. npm install -g json-server npm run json-run

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.